 Poland is an amazing travel destination.
 I have visited the country three times already and I still want to go back.
-Photogenic cities as Gdansk, Poznan, and Krakow are true eye candy for your camera, but the country offers more.
-Did you know that Poland is a free zone for street art?
-More and more Polish cities view street art as a way to boost and uplift public spaces.
-Former industrial cities are favorites among artists and for my third visit I decided to focus on these cities.
+Cities as Gdansk, Poznan, and Krakow are true eye candy, but the country has more to offer.
+Did you know that Poland is a hotspot for street art?
+Former industrial cities are favorites among artists and for my third visit to Poland, I decided to focus on these cities.
 I had the city of Katowice on my radar.
 Just like Lodz, Katowice is also struggling with a negative image.
 Coal and steel are what built this city and this gave the city a somewhat dull and grey reputation.
 Wrong perception or honest truth?
 We explored Katowice for a few days to draw our own conclusions.
-Why visit Katowice?
-Read this blog post to find out.
+In this blog post, I am sharing why you should visit Katowice.

 Revolution of Katowice